alexpsnchz/alexpsnchz/README.md

 - :student: I’m working as Researcher at Universitat Autònoma de Barcelona, Spain.

-- :desktop_computer: My research tries to understand how inflammatory processes and to design new drugs for inflamatory-based diseases.
+- :desktop_computer: My research tries to understand inflammatory processes and to design new drugs for inflamatory-based diseases.

 - :man_teacher: I also assist on teaching chemistry and computational chemistry at Chemistry Department.